• Menu

 Whelping

-Litters born through our breeding program are whelped in a volunteer’s home.
+Litters born through our breeding program are whelped at our Whelping and Growth (WAG) Center.
 There they begin their assistance dog training from day one!
 Even before their eyes open, our puppies are exposed to a variety of sensations, from scented candles to tiny capes.

 puppy sleeping in man's arms